Alex0Blackwell/music-downloader/README.md

 If there are any troubles with Selenium's required drivers, take a look at the excellent [Selenium Documentation](https://www.selenium.dev/selenium/docs/api/py/index.html).

 ## Usage
-To use the program, type in the names of songs you want downloaded into the *songList.txt* file.
-Alternatively, paste the link of an **online** Spotify playlist and the program will scrape all the songs from that playlist.
-You will have a choice of what method you wish to use when the script is run.
-With either method, the songs will be downloaded to the *~/Music/"Playlist name"* directory.
+When the program is run, a GUI will prompt for either a Spotify playlist link, or a list of songs separated by commas.
+If a spotify link is pasted into the textbox, the program will scrape all the songs off that playlist.
+The program will then download all those songs and add them to a new folder in the *~/Music/* directory named after the playlist.
+Any songs entered in the textbox separated by commas will additionally be downloaded.

 ## Limitations
 - Selenium must be used instead of only using Beautifulsoup4